astrowonk/DC-Metro-Pi-Speaker/README.md

 ## Google Text to Speech blocked

-Running this script a few times every morning somehow tripped Google to start throwing up CAPTCHA intercepts, which breaks the code.
+Running this script a few times every morning somehow tripped Google to start throwing up CAPTCHA intercepts, which breaks the code. so, now we have espeak support.
+Much lower quality but it works.